mrnorman/YAKL/README.md

 ## Overview

-The YAKL API is similar to Kokkos in many ways, but is fairly simplified and has must stronger Fortran interoperability and Fortran-like options.
-YAKL currently has backends for CPUs (serial), Nvidia GPUs, and AMD GPUs.
-With around 6K lines of code, YAKL provides the following:
+The YAKL API is similar to Kokkos in many ways, but is quite simplified and has much stronger Fortran interoperability and Fortran-like options.
+YAKL currently has backends for CPUs (serial), CUDA, HIP, SYCL (in progress), and OpenMP offload (in progress).
+YAKL provides the following:

 * **Pool Allocator**: A pool allocator for all `memDevice` `Array`s in accelerator memory
   * Supports `malloc`, `cudaMalloc`, `cudaMallocManaged`, `hipMalloc`, and `hipMallocHost` allocators